bryanyee/stock-app/notes.md

 - x Add a back button in the "detail view" so users can return to "list view" of the stocks.
 - x The detail view should have a header component to display the symbol and the company name.
 - Group the list and detail view components in a custom "stocks" module.
-- Allow users to add new symbols in the list view.
+- x Allow users to add new symbols in the list view.
 Throw validation when an existing symbol is added.
 - Allow users to remove symbols after confirming "Yes" on a confirmation window.

 Minimum Technical Requirements: